José García Viñas

-José García Viñas (Málaga, 1848 - Melilla, 1931) was an Andalusian anarchist physician, member of the Spanish Regional Federation of the International Workingmen's Association (FRE-AIT, 1870–1881) and of Mikhail Bakunin's International Alliance of Socialist Democracy (1869–1872).
+José García Viñas (3 December 1848 – 7 September 1931) was an Andalusian anarchist, medical doctor, member of the Spanish Regional Federation of the International Workingmen's Association (FRE-AIT, 1870–1881) and of Mikhail Bakunin's International Alliance of Socialist Democracy (1869–1872).

 Biography

+José García Viñas was born on 3 December 1848 in Málaga.
 When he was studying medicine in Barcelona, José García Viñas joined the Barcelona nucleus of the International Workingmen's Association, formed at the beginning of 1869 as a result of the trip of the Italian anarchist Giuseppe Fanelli to Spain.
 He was one of the delegates of the 1870 Barcelona Workers' Congress from which the FRE-AIT emerged and participated in the drafting of several opinions.
 He adopted the anarchist these and joined the International Alliance of Socialist Democracy.
 He was also a delegate to the Córdoba Congress of the FRE-AIT held in late 1872 and early 1873.
 He was also one of the three representatives of the FRE-AIT at the Geneva Congress of the Anarchist International held in September 1873.
 After the Congress, he traveled to Bern together with the other two Spanish delegates to visit Mikhail Bakunin.

 In July 1874, together with Rafael Farga Pellicer, he joined the Federal Commission of the FRE-AIT when it moved from Madrid to Barcelona, at a time when it was operating clandestinely, as the International was banned in January 1874 after the triumph of Manuel Pavía's coup d'état that put an end to the First Spanish Republic.
 From that moment on, García Viñas, according to Josep Termes, “because of the free time he had as he was not a worker [he was a doctor] and not being tied to a rigorous working day, ended up becoming the axis of the organization and drafting all, or almost all, the projects, reports or resolutions of these years.
 And for this reason, the documents of the International (in full decomposition, abandoned by the working masses and led by a small sector of the Alliance) have at this time, of forced secrecy, a so clear insurrectionalist nuance, detachment from union work and confidence in the leading role of the secret and minority group".
 He also assumed the direction of the newspaper La Revista Social, the organ of the FRE-AIT.

 In 1876 he translated the Swiss anarchist James Guillaume's pamphlets Ideas on Social Organization and Historical Sketches, of which he wrote the foreword, signing as "D. G. Omblaga, doctor of science."
 That year he attended the Bern Congress of the Anarchist International as a delegate of the FRE under the pseudonym of "Antonio Sánchez", together with Trinidad Soriano who adopted the name "Francisco Portillo".